 In the evening of Friday the 13th we will be hosting the famous TRAC party at Potterrow.
 This year the party will be a traditional Scottish ceilidh dance with a live ceilidh band and bar facilities.

 In addition to the diverse array of sessions presented at the conference, you may enjoy the beautiful surroundings of Edinburgh’s city centre and a field trip on Sunday the 15th of April to the Antonine Wall led by Professor David Breeze and Dr. Rebecca Jones of Historic Environment Scotland.
 A coach will pick up attendees at Appleton Tower and take them on a tour of the highlights of the Antonine Wall, followed by a two-course lunch and a visit to the Hunterian Museum in Glasgow.
 This trip will be £25 additional.
 Spaces on the trip are limited so book early!

 Registration is now open!
-Early-bird conference fees will be £90 waged and £60 student/unwaged.
+The online registration will be open till the 8th of April.
 Register here: Registration

 Sheppard Frere Prize:

 The RAC and TRAC 2018 organising committees and the Archaeology Committee of the Roman Society are also pleased to announce that the winner of the best and most innovative student poster at RAC/TRAC 2018 will be awarded the Sheppard Frere Prize.
 This prestigious and generous prize includes a year’s free membership to the Roman Society, a £100 cheque and a book voucher worth £50.

 There are 30 sessions, over 200 presentations and 56 posters confirmed for RAC/TRAC 2018.
 A full programme can be downloaded below together with the schedule of the conference:

 Please note: This is a participative conference where more than half the delegates are speaking, so all delegates are expected to pay the conference fee.
 This helps keep the fees as low as possible and also maximises participation and engagement.